Brother (Matt Corby song)

 "Brother" is the first single released from Australian singer Matt Corby's extended play (EP), Into the Flame.
 The song peaked at number 3 on the ARIA Charts as the Into the Flame EP, as songs' sales are counted towards their parent EPs on the singles chart.
 The song won Song of the Year at the 2012 ARIA Awards and was nominated for the same category at the 2012 APRA Awards.
-It also came in at #3 in the Triple J Hottest 100, 2011, behind "Somebody That I Used to Know" and "Lonely Boy".
+Brother came in at #3 in the Triple J Hottest 100, 2011, behind "Somebody That I Used to Know" and "Lonely Boy" and placed 51 in the Triple J Hottest 100 of Australian Songs in 2025.